tdwg/tcs2/docs/implementation-experience-report/index.md

 This entire document is non-normative.

-## 2. Relation with ColDP
+## 2. Relation with CoLDP

-A recent important application, the Catalogue of Life Data Package (ColDP), has a data model that is very similar to TCS and includes all TCS terms, the only conflict being that ColDP has a Synonym entity that requires an ID, which TCS does not.
+A recent important application, the Catalogue of Life Data Package (CoLDP), has a data model that is very similar to TCS and includes all TCS terms, the only conflict being that ColDP has a Synonym entity that requires an ID, which TCS does not.
 This might be a legacy from TCS 1 where `has synonym` is a